Workers’ compensation insurance for employees

 Employers must take out a workers’ compensation policy in the following situations

 - when the employer pays

-- or has agreed to pay wages amounting to more than 1,300 euros in a calendar year for work commissioned by the employer.
+- or has agreed to pay wages amounting to more than 1 400 euro (year 2023) in a calendar year for work commissioned by the employer.

 The threshold is specific to each employer and calendar year.
 All wages and salaries paid by the employer during the calendar year are added together.

 A household is also considered an employer when it agrees on the performance of work and pays the employee a wage.
 For example, when a household employs a nanny, window washer and dog walker and pays each 500 euros in a calendar year, the total amount of wages paid is 1,500 euros, which exceeds the threshold for the duty to take out workers’ compensation insurance.
 The household must take out a workers’ compensation insurance that covers all employees hired by the household in an employment relationship.

 Insuring work performed in an employment or public-service employment relationship

 The insurance applies to work performed in an employment relationship or public-service employment relationship.
 An employment relationship is defined by the Employment Contracts Act as a situation where a person has agreed to perform work for an employer under the employer’s direction and supervision in return for pay or some other remuneration.

 The performance of duties related a position of trust and voluntary work cannot be insured with workers’ compensation insurance.
 For information on insuring municipalities’ elected officials, see the section Other persons.